xurion/ffxi-rolldistance/README.md

 * Green = in range.
 * White = not in range.
+* ?? = in zone, over 50 yalms away.
 * -- = not in zone.

 If everyone is in range, the background turns green.